ivalentinee/ivalentinee.github.io/en/_posts/2021-09-24-emacs-on-windows.md

 Autocompletition doesn't work though.

 ## What else?
-Well, neigher grep nor silversearcher-ag are easy to install for PowerShell which is sad.\\
+Well, neither grep nor silversearcher-ag are easy to install for PowerShell which is sad.\\
-And I didn't bother wit git integration because I don't write too much code in Windows.
+And I didn't bother wit git integration because I don't write too much code on Windows.

 ## Small recap
 In WSL2 it (Emacs) still runs faster and is easier to use.
-So I ended up making `/mnt/c/Users/Valen → ~/winhome` symlink ans use Emacs inside WSL.
+So I ended up making `/mnt/c/Users/Valen → ~/winhome` symlink ans use Emacs on WSL.

 And yeah, I saw Surface Laptop Studio announce and now I regret that I got Lenovo Carbon.
-But at least it was a way to know that development under Windows (with WSL) works pretty well (so I don't need Linux as host system).
+But at least it was a way to know that development on Windows (with WSL) works pretty well (so I don't need Linux as host system).